EleotleCram/jshamcrest/doc/getting_started.rst

 ===============

 The first thing to do is download the JsHamcrest source file.
-You can find the download links at the :ref:`previous <doc_index>` page.
+You can find the download links at the :ref:`index <doc_index>` page.

 Setting Up The First Example
 ----------------------------

-To be able to use JsHamcrest, all you have to do is link the source file from within your HTML file.
+To be able to use JsHamcrest inside the browser, all you have to do is link the source file from within your HTML file.
 For example, create a new file with the following content and open it on your web browser of choice:

 .. code-block:: html